6 Critical Steps to Take Before Searching for a Mortgage

 Although higher scores are always preferable, FHA policy requires a minimum FICO score of 580 for a 3.5 percent down payment.

-With a credit score between 500 and
+With a credit score between 500 and 580 the down payment must be 10 percent.

 The US Department of Agriculture has a home loan program for which you may qualify as well.